 In order to consider and keep up with the up to date science and technology, related work and tools are analysed in each technical work package.
-In this deliverable, the state of the art and technology are collected and published for the first and second year of the ASSUME project.
-This document will be updated based on the new studies and technologies in the next years of the project.
+In this deliverable, the state of the art and technology are collected and published up to the third year of the ASSUME project.
+This document will be updated based on the new studies and technologies during the entire project phase.